ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/overview.markdown

 ﻿# Sharding: Overview

+* **Sharding** is the division of database contents between autonomous **Shards**.
+  In most cases, it is implemented to allow an efficient management of exceptionally large databases.

-* **Sharding**, as implemented by RavenDB, is the distribution of a database's contents between cluster nodes so each node, aka **Shard**, is responsible for the storage and management of a **unique subset of the entire dataset**.
+* Each **shard** is responsible for the storage and management of a **unique subset** of the entire database contents.
-  E.g., Shard A may be responsible for documents of the Users collection, and Shard B for documents of the Orders collection.

-* Sharding is implemented in most cases to allow the efficient management of an exceptionally large database.
+  E.g. -
+   * Documents can be allocated to 3 shards: **A**, **B** and **C**, by the document name.
+     Documents starting with `A..` to `I..` will be allocated to shard **A**,
+     documents starting with `J..` to `R..` to shard **B**,
+     and documents starting with `S..` to `Z..` to shard **C**.
+   * If a client requests a document whose name starts with J, the cluster will direct the request to shard **B**.

+* **RavenDB shards** are comprised of **cluster nodes**.
+  The number of cluster nodes that comprise each shard, is determined by the **Sharding Replication Factor**.
+  E.g., a replication factor of 2 determines that each shard is comprised of 2 nodes.

-* Clients access to the database is unaffected, and the client API remains in most part unchanged.
+* Clients access to sharded databases is the same as to unsharded databases, requiring no changes on the client side.

-* Changes in the behavior and usage of features like Indexing, Data Subscriptions, and others, under a sharded databases, are documented in this article and in articles specific to each feature.
+* The client API is generally unchanged under a sharded database.
+   * An obvious exception to this is the database creation API, which now allows you to create a sharded database and set its options.

-* A sharded database can be created via API or Studio.
+* A sharded database can be created via API or using Studio.

+* Changes in RavenDB features under a sharded databases are addressed in general lines [below]() and documented in detail in feature-specific articles.

 ---